jo-inge-arnes/simplehunts/README.md

 [Assignment PDF](Assignment%202%20-%20Hunt%26%23039%3Bs%20algorithm%20-%20Final%20Version.pdf)

 There are several Java-programs in the repository.
-The main class for the most interesting one, that uses Hunt's Algorithm, can be found here:
+The main class for the most interesting one, which uses Hunt's Algorithm, can be found here:

 [LearnerClient](learner-client/src/main/java/jar005/simplehunts/client/LearnerClient.java)